 In this case, I priced our leather sofa at $150.

 I typically put the city I live in for the Specific Location.
 You can do subdivisions, counties, intersecting streets, or zip codes, or leave it blank.
 I highly recommend filling in this location.

 This is where you're going to write your headline, subheading, and sales copy with all the fancy HTML formatting you learned earlier!
 Below is a screenshot of what the ad is going to look like when you're done!

 Add / Edit Images

 This allows you to add images to the ad.
 I cannot stress how important it is to include a good image of what you're trying to sell!
-Continue below to see a screenshot of the completed ad, and below that a detailed description on how to recreate the example.
+Continue below to see a screenshot of the completed ad and below that a detailed description of how to recreate the example.

 - Ivory-colored Leather Sofa in great condition $150